Blibbo/Studio/Maths/Logic/Mathematical Logic/Higher-order logic/Set Theory/Membership relation.md

 It's basically the ability of objects to have stuff in them.
-This is like _the_ fundamental relation in [[Set Theory]].
+This is like _the_ fundamental relation in [[set theory]].